 Suspension and Debarment actions prevent companies and individuals from participating in government contracts, subcontracts, loans, grants and other assistance programs.
 Not only do you stand to lose a contract but you want to protect your rights during the proceedings.
 You may have possible Fifth Amendment rights that can be subject to violations.

 Our debarment and suspension attorneys will assess the facts of your specific case and prepare a response in attempt to convince the decision board why you should not be suspended or debarred.
-In addition, our law firm will help you to prepare and implement agreements with the government in a way that will protect you form further scrutiny.
-We help to prepare internal policies and controls, effective training programs, disclosure agreements and ethics policies that are all focused to help your company to succeed.
-We government contract consultants and attorneys bring over three decades of federal contracting experience.
-We have actually served in government contracting capacities and further understand the laws that regulate adverse actions against contractors.
+In addition, our law firm will help you to prepare and implement agreements with the government in a way that will protect you from further scrutiny.

 According to a recent GAO report, suspensions and debarments made up about 16 percent of exclusions in EPLS for fiscal years 2006 through 2010.
 These are discretionary exclusions taken by agencies based on causes specified in regulations for acquisitions or grants and assistance, including fraud, bribery, or a history of failure to perform on government contracts.

 The remaining 84 percent were exclusions based on violations of statutes or other regulations, including health care fraud or illegal exports.

 In these cases, agencies are generally required to suspend or debar the party from participating in specified government transactions or activities.
 More than half of the government- wide suspensions and debarments were based on acquisition regulations.